 - Make them sound smart, compassionate, clever, or whatever is desired in the moment

-- Allow them to transition the conversation to something they care about, usually their work, their kids, their problems or a fun story about themselves
+- Allow them to transition the conversation to something they care about, usually their work, their kids, their problems, or a fun story about themselves

 - Allow them to end the conversation without appearing rude

 Once Person A pauses for a socially acceptable response time, Person B then offers up the goods that she gathered while supposedly listening.
-At that point, the words waiting in Person B’s antechamber are summarily dismissed from her brain.
+At that point, the words waiting in Person B’s antechamber are summarily dismissed from their brain.

 Then the whole process starts all over again in the other person’s head.

 Like conflict, listening is one of those words that doesn’t excite most people.
 It’s drab.
 It carries a certain weakness, as if it’s the submissive move made by someone who doesn’t have the guts to speak.